paulxcode/what2wear/README.md

 Open your browser at `http://localhost:5173` (or the port Vite shows) and search for any city to get the current weather and enjoy beautiful background media.

+## Known Problems

+- On some browsers, such as Brave, the app may not detect the user's location automatically.
+- Location detection works reliably on Chrome and other mainstream browsers.

 ## Future Improvements

 - Add user authentication to save and manage favorite locations.